LarrySimingDeng/LarrySimingDeng.github.io/index.md

 Here is **Siming Deng (Larry, 邓思明)**.<br>

 I am a graduate student in the Department of Statistical Science at Duke University.<!-- advised by [Prof. XXX](放教授web，http开头), within [Internet of Everything (IoE) Group](https://ioe.eng.cam.ac.uk/).--> Prior to Duke, I also had a valuable research experience as a Research Assistant at Shenzhen University, supervised by [Dr. Jun Zhang](https://www.researchgate.net/profile/Jun_Zhang93).
 I was engaged in various research projects related to Nonparametric Statistics, Distortion Measurement Error Models and Large Sample Theory.
-I developed and analyzed advanced methods, conducted large - scale statistical simulations using R, and applied these methods to real - world datasets, resulting in four SCI publications.
+I developed and analyzed advanced methods, conducted large - scale statistical simulations using R, and applied these methods to real - world datasets, resulting in four SCI publications. <br>

 At the Big Data Institute, I optimized data processing and clustering algorithms.
 At the Bank of China, I was involved in the deployment and fine tuning of large language models - Qwen 14B.
 I also utilized the Vue framework for front - end development.     <!--Recently, I was honored to be selected as **AAAI-2024 and KDD-2024 Undergraduate Scholars**.--><br>

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
 Feel free to reach out to me at - siming_deng_stat [at] @163.com